Can you Automate Everything in Supply Chain Logistics

 Human make the best managers and forecaster

 Human touch is required even in the most sophisticated facilities to make the right decisions, even to service those robots.
-Any state-of-the-art warehouse will have modern equipment like forklifts, scanners but they also require human intervention to control it.
-Humans also need to make powerful and on-time decisions to plan and forecast, hence it can be said that automation can be used as an initial work but the decision maker is always the human.
+A state-of-the-art warehouse in Chennai will have modern equipment like forklifts, scanners but they also require human intervention to control it.
+Humans also need to make powerful and on-time decisions to plan and forecast, hence it can be said that automation can be used as an initial work but the decision-maker is always the human.

-Automation and human relationship goes hand in hand
+Automation and the human relationship go hand in hand